k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: update to 'ukiller can't be null' fix
 - Fix: couldn't forge the Armor of Retribution due to the Sword of Annihilation being indestructible
+- Fix: the Sword of Annihilation wasn't being used up when forging the Armor of Retribution

 ### Version 0.9.0